karthshen/karthshen.github.io/_posts/2020-04-21-DeployReactOnGithub.md

 ---
 layout:     post
 title:      "Deploy React Web App on GitPage"
-subtitle:   " \"If the gitpage doesn't refresh with most recent version of the app\""
+subtitle:   " \"If the GitPage doesn't refresh with most recent version of the app\""
 date:       2020-04-21 15:43:00
 author:     "Karth"
 header-img: "img/home-bg-geek.jpg"